redbrick/blog/posts/2024-02-09-obsidian-configs.md

 #### Cookbook/Recipes

-I store recipes in my vault so I always have access to them and their ingredients to generate a shopping list (see [shopping list](#Shopping List)).
+I store recipes in my vault so I always have access to them and their ingredients to generate a shopping list (see [Shopping List](#Shopping%20List)).

 ```
 TABLE WITHOUT ID